-Note: Averages are taken over all respondents from 2nd January 2008 to 29th December 2010.
+Notes: Averages are taken over all respondents from January 2nd, 2008 to December 29, 2010.
 Positive affect is the average of the fractions of respondents who said that they experienced a lot of smiling, enjoyment, and happiness in the previous day.
 Not blue is one minus the average of respondents who reported a lot of worry or sadness in the previous day.
-Stress free is the fraction of respondents who did not report a lot of stress on the previous day.

-and no stress.)
+Stress free is the fraction of respondents who did not report a lot of stress on the previous day ladder, in the top left panel, shows essentially no variation over the week, while positive affect, negative affect, and stress (here coded so that higher is always better) all show superior hedonic outcomes at weekends than in the week, with Fridays intermediate between week and weekend.
+At this daily frequency, affect responds to circumstance, while life evaluation does not.
+(Note that Americans generally evaluate their lives very highly, around 7 on a scale of 0 to 10, and that most people experience a great deal of positive emotion, little negative emotion, and no stress.)
 There are also marked differences in patterns of life evaluation and of affect over the life-cycle.
-Stone et al. (2010) replicate the now familiar finding that life evaluation falls with age until middle age, rising mildly thereafter, but also a remarkably large decline in reported stress, worry, and anger with age.
-This is consistent with socioemotional selectivity theory (Carstensen et al., 1999), according to which people, as they age, acquire emotional capital, a set of skills that allows the ever-more successful avoidance of negative emotional experiences.
+Stone et al (2010) replicate the now familiar finding that life evaluation falls with age until middle age, rising mildly thereafter, but also a remarkably large decline in reported stress, worry, and anger with age.
+This is consistent with socioemotional selectivity theory, Carstensen et al (1999), according to which people, as they age, acquire emotional capital, a set of skills that allows the ever-more successful avoidance of negative emotional experiences.
 These benefits of age, together with more modest increases in positive emotional experience, perhaps offset the increase in physical pain and may help account for the increase in overall well-being with age in spite of deteriorating health.

 That the ladder responds to long-term circumstances and emotions to short-term circumstances is further supported by international evidence from Gallup's World Poll, which asks similar questions in more than 150 countries around the world.
 In Deaton (2008), I show that, across countries, average ladder scores are linearly related to the logarithm of per capita GDP.
-There are large differences across countries, from Togo, Benin, and Chad, with average ladder scores between three and four, to Denmark, with an average ladder score around eight.
-An increase of one in the log of per capita GDP is associated with an increase in the average ladder score of 0.84, and the simple correlation is 0.83 (Deaton, 2008, Table 1, Fig. 1).
-For future reference, it is important to note that international differences in income are very large compared to what is seen in time-series; a difference in log GDP of one corresponds to a GDP that is 2.7 times as large or about 20 years of rapid economic growth, while Togo's per capita income is barely 2% of that of the United States, a difference that took a quarter of a millennium to establish.
+There are large differences across countries, from Togo, Benin, and Chad, with average ladder scores between 3 and 4, to Denmark, with an average ladder score around 8.
+An Increase of 1 in the log of per capita GDP is associated with an increase in the average ladder score of 0.84, and the simple correlation is 0.83, Deaton (2008, Table 1, Figure 1.)
+For future reference, it is important to note that international differences in income are very large compared to what is seen in time-series; a difference in log GDP of 1 corresponds to a GDP that is 2.7 times as large or about 20 years of rapid economic growth, while Togo's per capita income is barely two percent of that of the United States, a difference that took a quarter of a millennium to establish.